B1nus/wezy/README.md

 - crust can always infer a type.
 For example: `5` is a `i64`, `0.0..0.5` is a `range_f64` and `"hello world!"` is a `list_i8`.
 - crust will implicitly coerce types. `5 + 5.5` is an `f64`, ``
 - ranged indexing returns anothes list.
 Removing items from this removes items from the original list.
 Use copy to get a copy of the list.
-- `tuple` is used for multiple return/assign and loops.
 - iterators are just structs with the next method. nothing fancy.

 You can always explicitly declare the type of a variable, but you don't need to. crust defaults to `i64` and `f64` types if no epxlicit type is given, same goes for strings which default to `array_i8` and ranges which default to `range_i64` and `range_f64`.
 Arrays can be written as either a list of values `[1, 2, 3]` or a string `"Hello world!"` (which is just an array of `i8`).
 The `slice` type is the same as an array but with an unknown size at compile time.
 The `list` type is the same as a slice but with a dynamic size (heap allocated).
 Indexing is done with either a range of integers or just an integer, `slice = array[1..5]` and `element = array[3]`.
 Please note that any size of integer is allowed for indexing, they are all converted to `i32` under the hood.